Kjerstin Moody ’98

 Prior to joining the Department of Scandinavian Studies at Gustavus in Fall 2010, I was a visiting instructor in the Scandinavian Program at the University of Illinois (Summer 2009), and taught and assisted with a variety of language and culture courses in the Department of Scandinavian Studies at UW–Madison while a graduate student there.
 At Madison I served as a Communications-B Teaching Assistant Fellow in UW-Madison’s Writing-Across-the-Curriculum Program and am also active in Gustavus's Writing-Across-the-Curriculum Program, which continue to inspire and guide me to think of all learning as continual process—something very much at the heart of my classroom every day.
-Translation, as an approach, and a medium, also greatly informs my work in the classroom, and I am continuously working together with students to find approaches to confront, consider, take on, in ways tangible and intangible, the world in which we all live and share.
+In the summer of 2011, I was a selected participant in the inaugural NEH (National Endowment for the Humanities) Summer Institute "The Centrality of Translation to the Humanities: New Interdisciplinary Scholarship," held for three weeks at the Center for Translation Studies at the University of Illinois.
+Translation, as an approach, and a medium, also greatly informs my work in the classroom, and I am continuously working together with students to find ways to confront, consider, take on, in ways tangible and intangible, the world in which we all live and share.

 Ph.D., M.A., Scandinavian Studies, University of Wisconsin-Madison; B.A., Scandinavian Studies and English, Gustavus Adolphus College